scriptrdotio/libraries/scripts/myfox/README.md

 ```
 var myfox = new foxModule.Fox({username:"galileo"}); // option 2
 ```
+#### Listing all available devices
-The Fox class provides many methods to obtain data related to the user's myfox devices:
+The Fox class provides many methods to obtain data related to the devices owned by a myfox user:
 ```
 var sites = myfox.listSites(); // list all the sites defined by the end user
 var lights = myfox.listLights(someSite); // list all the light sensors of the user in the specified site
 var temperatureSensors = myfox.listTemperatureSensors(someSite); // list all the light sensors of the user in the specified site
 var cameras = myfox.listCameras(someSite); // list all cameras of the specified site
 var shutters = myfox.listShutters(someSite); // list all shutters of the specified site
+var shutterGroups = myfox.listShutterGroups(someSite); // list all shutter groups of the specified site
 var sockets = myfox.listSockets(someSite); // list all sockets of the specified site
 var gates = myfox.listGates(someSite); // list all gate controllers of the specified site
 var modules = myfox.listModules(someSite); // list all myfox modules used in the specified site